timbrandin/unboxme/README.md

-# An [imaginary] web development environment application manager.
+# An [imaginary] web development environment manager.

 For both mac and unix.